 * ScrappyMechanic: Having to manually feed your characters.
 The fact that they can't feed themselves is made fun of in various fanfics, with the Avatar giving his companions nappies and spooning food in their mouths.

-* SpiritualLicensee: Assuming you have the Forge of Virtue add-on, this is the best ''[[TheElricSaga Elric of Melniboné]]'' game ever made.
+* SpiritualLicensee: Assuming you have the Forge of Virtue add-on, this is the best ''[[Literature/TheElricSaga Elric of Melniboné]]'' game ever made.

 ** [[spoiler: Kill the mother of Lord British's unborn child, and there's a baby in her inventory.
 Ick.]]

-** The game allows you to make bread with buckets of blood.
+** The game allows you to make dough with buckets of blood.
 And to a less squicky extent, buckets of beer or wine.